jduggan83/see-a-mess/README.md

 #### Todo

+ - change googlesheetService to accept widget object for getting widgetData
  - import working toolbar and carousel example, and ensure responsive menu is working
  - implement types - table, list-group, carousel, thumbnail, pic with side content (as per example)
  - view full article, from alert, panel and container